We're hiring

 • Keeping records of additional payments made to staff members.

-The law also places specific responsibilities on employees like:
+The law also places specific responsibilities on employees, such as:

-• Including perks acquired in their income tax returns.
+• Including perks acquired on their income tax returns.

 • Paying taxes on taxable perks.